abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/meta.c
 /a/b/c/d/e/menu.c
 /a/b/min.c
+/a/b/c/d/e/f/g/max.c

-/a/b/c/d/e/f/g/max.c    #note the last extra two if we assume them exist
+note the last extra two if they exist

 can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option